Homeschooling in California? Here’s your plan.

 How do I start homeschooling in California?

-To begin homeschooling in California, you need to file a simple notice with California Department of Education (CDE), Superintendent of Public Instruction Between October 1 and October 15 (filing window).
+To begin homeschooling in California, you need to file a simple notice with California Department of Education (CDE) by October 1 through October 15 annually.
 Compulsory education applies to ages 6 through 18.
 The legal basis is EC Sections 48222 and 33190.

 Do I need to notify anyone to homeschool in California?

 Yes.
-California requires a simple notice submitted to California Department of Education (CDE), Superintendent of Public Instruction.
-The deadline is Between October 1 and October 15 (filing window).
+California requires a simple notice submitted to California Department of Education (CDE).
+The deadline is October 1 through October 15 annually.

 Is testing required for homeschoolers in California?